 If one item came close to being impressive, it was the cheesecake.
 Although it was a bit on the sweeter side of things, it was also light while maintaining all the punch one would expect from cheesecake flavor.
 It looked more like a cupcake, but it was actually quite tasty.
 The pecan chocolate bars that were partnered up with the cheesecake were unremarkable in every way.

 So on this evening, I found the company to be absolutely delightful, but DAT was not utilized at all – and Ruth’s Chris Steakhouse reached a new low.
 It’s not a terrible “this place should be banned” low, but what they offer does not warrant the prices.
 What I had expected from them was just a “consistent good” — and they failed to reach their usual level.

 Our server was accommodating and friendly, which always enhances a meal, but she herself could not save the food.
 To come to steakhouse and have to send back food for being over or undercooked is unreasonable; that is the basic minimum that should always be met.
 If the steakhouse doesn’t know how to cook a steak — who does?

 On the other hand, the martini was stellar, and I got to spend time with some of my favorite friends.
 We had brought our own wine bottles on this evening, so we paid the corkage of $25 per bottle, which is pretty fair.

 But in San Francisco where steakhouses abound, the food and level of service at Ruth’s Chris is plummeting – and plummeting quickly.
-With the likes of Harris’, Lark Creek Steakhouse, 5A5 Steakhouse Lounge and Bobquivari’s standing by ready to steal your patrons — Ruth’s Chris in San Francisco needs to shape up.
+With the likes of Harris’, Lark Creek Steakhouse, 5A5 Steakhouse Lounge and Boboquivari’s standing by ready to steal your patrons — Ruth’s Chris in San Francisco needs to step up their game.

 Addictive Factor: 5/10